tugascript/nestjs-graphql-monolith-template/README.md

 $ yarn run test service-name.service.spec.ts --detectOpenHandles
 ```

-## Support the frameworks used in this boilerplate
+## Support the frameworks used in this template

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).